 - Stinging or burning sensation

-If you suspect you have DES or experience any of the above symptoms, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang about finding relief and regaining the quality of life you seek.
+If you suspect you have DES or experience any of the above symptoms, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang about finding relief and regaining the quality of life you seek.

 How Is Eyelid Twitching Related To DES?